Tiberiusloc/robogersneighborhood/README.md

 inputArray(input);
 Expected Outcome : ["0","1","2","3","4","5"]

   describe numberReplacer()

-Test 1: "It should change the number 1 and return beep."
+Test 1: "It will change the number 1 and return beep."
 Code:
   const input = 1;
   numberReplacer(input);
 Expected Outcome: "beep"

+Test 2: "It will change the number 2 and return boop."
+Code:
+  const input = 2;
+  numberReplacer(input);
+Expected Outcome:
+"boop"